dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 This module contains the business logic related to the various answers of a question.

 ### <span style="color:#0080ff">auth</span>
 This module provides the means to authenticate a user into the system using token-based authentication.
 Authentication works for both IST students and external students.
+This module has a *uses* relation to a module from an external bounded context, the FenixEdu REST API, whose ubiquitous language is a publicly published language to which quizzes-tutor assumes a comformist posture.
+For more information consult [FenixEdu REST API's SLA](https://fenix.tecnico.ulisboa.pt/personal/external-applications/api-service-agreement).

 ### <span style="color:#0080ff">course</span>
 This module contains the business logic related to a course.
 A distinction is done between a Cource and a CourceExecution, since a course can be executed multiple times over the years, and with different students, but reuse of questions.